cmlykke/rime-liuma/instructions/TUTORIAL.md

 - 暪 5811 xhjo
 - 漯 5821 wjgo
 - * The character 葔 is not found in the Cedict dictionary.
 A quick AI lookup said that it refers to plants growing in or near water, and is found mostly in classical texts.

-There are a total of 419 different such characters, and their frequency is about 4.31E-6.
-This means that in traditional texts, you will encounter one of them roughly once in 200.000 characters.

 # Avoiding the special elements